Introduction to Uber’s Audience Strategy

 Can smaller startups copy Uber’s targeting playbook?

 Smaller startups can adopt Uber’s principles without matching its scale.
-Focus on clearly defined segments, need based use cases, localized messaging, and lifecycle oriented campaigns.
+Focus on clearly defined segments, need-based use cases, localized messaging, and lifecycle-oriented campaigns.
 Even basic data and experimentation can support disciplined targeting before more advanced analytics become feasible.

 Conclusion